HortonworksUniversity/Security_Labs/README.md

 ## enter BadPass#1

 #then kinit as hdfs using the headless keytab and the principal name
-sudo -u hdfs kinit -kt /etc/security/keytabs/hdfs.headless.keytab "${cluster,,}"
+sudo -u hdfs kinit -kt /etc/security/keytabs/hdfs.headless.keytab "hdfs-${cluster,,}"

 #as hadoopadmin list the keys and their metadata
 sudo -u hadoopadmin hadoop key list -metadata